StockNews.com Begins Coverage on Flanigan’s Enterprises (NYSEAMERICAN:BDL)

-StockNews.com started coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Free Report) in a research report sent to investors on Monday morning.
+StockNews.com initiated coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Free Report) in a report issued on Sunday morning.
 The brokerage issued a hold rating on the stock.

-Separately, TheStreet lowered shares of Flanigan’s Enterprises from a b- rating to a c rating in a research note on Monday, January 8th.
+Separately, TheStreet downgraded shares of Flanigan’s Enterprises from a b- rating to a c rating in a research report on Monday, January 8th.

 Flanigan’s Enterprises Price Performance

-Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last posted its quarterly earnings data on Wednesday, February 14th.
-The company reported $0.06 EPS for the quarter.
+Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last posted its quarterly earnings results on Wednesday, February 14th.
+The company reported $0.06 earnings per share (EPS) for the quarter.
+The business had revenue of $45.14 million during the quarter.
 Flanigan’s Enterprises had a net margin of 1.96% and a return on equity of 4.65%.
-The company had revenue of $45.14 million for the quarter.

 About Flanigan’s Enterprises